sap-tutorials/Tutorials/tutorials/cp-cli-automate-operations/cp-cli-automate-operations.md

 }
 ```
->If two-factor authentication (2FA) is activated on the SAP Cloud Platform landscape, then you need to append the passcode generated by the SAP Authenticator to your password.
+>If two-factor authentication (2FA) is activated on the SAP BTP landscape, then you need to append the passcode generated by the SAP Authenticator to your password.

 >For example, if your password is `Abcd` and the authenticator-generated passcode is `1234`, enter the password as `Abcd1234`.